syncfusion-content/xamarin-docs/Xamarin/SfSchedule/monthview.md

 >**NOTE**
 FontAttributes and FontFamily are native to the  platform.
 Custom font and the font which are not available in the specified platform will not be applied.

-### Using custom UI
+### Using custom view
-You can set custom UI for the inline view by using [InlineView](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfSchedule.XForms~Syncfusion.SfSchedule.XForms.SfSchedule~InlineViewProperty.html) property of `Schedule`
+You can set custom view for the inline view by using [InlineView](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfSchedule.XForms~Syncfusion.SfSchedule.XForms.SfSchedule~InlineViewProperty.html) property of `Schedule`
 {% tabs %}
 {% highlight c# %}
 SfSchedule schedule = new SfSchedule();